 Obviously Oomis are not for vegetarians or people with fish allergies.
 And on the subject of other potential allergens, lower down the ingredients list they also contain some egg, soya and milk protein.

 Let’s have a closer look at the effect on health of some of the main ingredients.

 The white fish these noodles contain is actually hoki, whiting and pollock – in proportions that apparently vary between batches.
-I guess that may be according to what fish is available that can be certified as sustainable by MSC at the time of production.
-Anyway I was curious, so I’ve asked Oomi why, and I’ll update this post when I hear back.
+I guessed that might be according to what fish is available that can be certified as sustainable by MSC at the time of production.
+Anyway I was curious, so I asked Oomi why.
+This was their response:

 At any rate, all white fish have a number of health benefits, including being an excellent source of lean protein.
 And in whatever ratios to each other they are included, these three fish varieties all have a similar relatively subtle taste, which I think enables them to be presented as noodles that don’t taste fishy (along with the inclusion of yeast extract as a flavour enhancer).

 From the point of view of pollutants in fish, you can safely eat as much of these three white fish as you like.
 (There are only a handful of white fish that may contain similar levels of pollutants to oily fish, and which should therefore be limited in consumption).

 White fish is usually also high in nutrients including selenium for a healthy immune system; vitamin B12, which supports a healthy nervous system, and which – together with high levels of vitamin B6 and phosphorous – also helps the body release energy efficiently from food.
 And all fish is a good dietary source of iodine, needed for the production of thyroid hormones, which help regulate your metabolism.
 You want all these things if you’re trying to lose, or maintain, weight.